qcvuong/deepaffect/source/DEEPAFFECT_README.txt

-After training, the trained model (myModel.h5) can be used to predict arousal/valence of new images OR else use any desired previously trained model
+After training, the trained model (myModel.h5) can be used to predict arousal/valence of new images OR else use any desired previously trained model (a.h5 file)

 COMMAND LINE:
 python _test_Prediction.py --model myModel.h5

+* make sure that the model is in the <source> folder with this script

 OUTPUTS: